113ll3/Ibmclouddocscli/idt/commands.md

 ## edit
 {: #edit}

-Edit your app with options such as connecting it with an app already in {{site.data.keyword.cloud_notm}}, managing the {{site.data.keyword.cloud_notm}} services of the app, and its {{site.data.keyword.cloud_notm}} toolchain that deploys to IBM Cloud Kubernetes, Cloud Foundry, or Cloud Foundry Enterprise Environment.
+Edit your app with options such as connecting it with an existing {{site.data.keyword.cloud_notm}} app, managing {{site.data.keyword.cloud_notm}}, and its {{site.data.keyword.cloud_notm}} toolchain that deploys to {{site.data.keyword.cloud_notm}} Kubernetes, Cloud Foundry, or Cloud Foundry Enterprise Environment.
 With a local app that is connected to an app in {{site.data.keyword.cloud_notm}}, use `edit` to add new services, connect and disconnect existing services, or remove existing services from your account.
 Additionally, you can create or view an {{site.data.keyword.cloud_notm}} toolchain for the app.
 Run the following command in the root of your app directory:
 ```
 ibmcloud dev edit
 ```